sboursault/training/presentation/md/repeatable-tests.md

 ---

+## Verify the basket recovery

+---

-## tests on the basket recovery with clear basket by api
+## make it REPEATABLE by clearing the basket by API, need DEBUG, cy.request